"The sumptuous timbre of soprano Andrea Núñez shimmered with ease over the orchestra." - La Scena Musicale

-Ms. Núñez is currently a member of l'Atelier Lyrique de l'Opera de Montréal.
+Ms. Núñez is a recent graduate of l'Atelier Lyrique de l'Opera de Montréal.
 As part of her tenure, she has performed the roles of the Page in Rigoletto, Woglinde in Das Rheingold, and Alice B. Toklas in Ricky Ian Gordon's 27.
 She also performed the roles of the Governess in The Turn of the Screw in collaboration with the Orchestre de l'Agora and Giulia in La Scala di seta in collaboration with the Orchestre symphonique de la Vallée-du-Haut-Saint-Laurent.
-This season she has covered the role of Lucia in Lucia di Lammermoor and will perform the role of Erste Dame in Die Zauberflöte.
+This season she has covered the role of Lucia in Lucia di Lammermoor and was scheduled to perform the role of Erste Dame in Die Zauberflöte.

 In 2018, Ms. Núñez returned to Opera Theatre of Saint Louis for her second year as a Gerdine Young Artist and was a recipient of a Richard Gaddes Career Award.
 That season, she went on to create the role of Pvt.
 Sonia Gonzalez in the world premier of Huang Ruo & David Henry Hwang's An American Soldier.
 During her first year at Opera Theatre of Saint Louis, Ms. Núñez performed the role of Butterfly's Cousin in Madame Butterfly and she covered the role of Rosasharn in Ricky Ian Gordon's The Grapes of Wrath.

 In 2017, Ms. Núñez had the opportunity to cover the role of Fiakermilli in the Canadian Opera Company's production of Arabella.